madfcat/corsearch-assignment/README.md

 - No scrolling screen.
 App takes the screen
 - Mobile version (Can be scrolled).
 - FSD-inspired architecture
+- Debounce reverse location name fetching from Geolocation API and legs from Routing API on map points change
+- Debounce location name fetching from on typing location name from Geolocation API

 ## Plan and challenges